-Otherwise, the company’s marketing plan and campaign, as well as the business strategy, will not work together.
-For instance, if the company’s mission is aimed at providing exquisite first-class offers, then the plan should craft a correct image of the brand and reach buyers who are looking for quality and are willing to pay much for it.
+Otherwise, the company’s marketing plan, SEO campaign, and business SEO strategy won’t work together.
+For instance, if the company’s mission is to provide exquisite first-class offers, the plan should craft a correct image of the brand and reach buyers looking for quality and willing to pay much for it.

 Internal and External Analysis

-Before getting to crafting a plan, it is advisable to get a keen understanding of the environment the organization operates in.
-This enables students to perceive the perils and favorable opportunities related to the company’s business segment.
+Before crafting a plan, it is advisable to understand the organization’s environment.
+It enables students to perceive the perils and favorable opportunities related to the company’s business segment.

 In many student marketing plan examples, the STEEPLE analysis is widely used to find out the primary opportunities and threats, which are peculiar to a particular segment: